 The Commission provides leadership and expertise on renewable and geothermal energy development on state-owned lands.
-Our focus is on marine renewable energy, desert renewable energy, geothermal energy, and offshore wind energy.
+Our focus is on wind, geothermal, solar, and wave energy.
 Staff negotiates leases for renewable energy projects and contributes to interagency working groups that develop strategies to achieve science-based renewable energy development.

 Offshore Wind Energy Development